prusrafal/Data-Science-Economic-Freedom/README.md

 4. **Explore the Dataset**:
    - Load the dataset into your preferred data analysis tool (e.g., pandas in Python) to explore the dataset independently.

+**Mount Google Drive (if using Google Colab)**:
+   - If you are running the notebooks on Google Colab, ensure you mount your Google Drive to access the data files.
+Note that the `EFIS_Model___Final.ipynb` notebook includes mounting Google Drive files.
+If you want to run it locally, you should change the data directory paths accordingly.

 ## Authors
 - Rafał Prus - [202100779@post.au.dk](mailto:202100779@post.au.dk)